voltbuilder/samples/React Template/README.md

-# Template
+# React Template
-A simple project for VoltBuilder apps.
+A simple React project for VoltBuilder apps.

-This is a fairly minimal running project which creates a working Android app.
+This project is made using the [standard React Tutorial](https://reactjs.org/tutorial/tutorial.html).
+After the tutorial is complete, you should have a dist folder in your project.
+Copy the contents of that to the www folder in this project.

+You can make native apps from ReactJS projects by doing the same thing.

+Make sure the asset URLs in the built index.html file are relative ("./<path>") - see the index.html file in the repo.

-Feel free to use it as the basis for your project, or to test extra features.
+Feel free to use it as the basis for your project.
 Consult the Apache Cordova documention for all of the features of Cordova.

 ## How to run